dslmeinte/UIScript/Design.md

 This renders a `DIV` element with CSS class(es) `"todo selected"` if `todo.selected` has value `true`, and `"todo"` otherwise.

+This operator can only be used inside CSS class specifications.

 ### The "dictionary" operator

 The "dictionary" operator has the following syntax: "*ID*`:` *value*" - i.e., an ID, following by a colon, followed by a value.
 This is useful for specifying arguments (which happen to be always named!) and building up dictionaries/maps (which map to JavaScript objects).

+If the value of an argument "emits" a name matching an argument name (such as `todos`), then you can omit the argument's name.
+So, `:todos` acts as shorthand for `todos: todos`.

 ## TODOs